 Sony Ericsson was a joint venture between Sony Corporation and Ericsson, established in 2001, with the aim of combining Sony’s consumer electronics expertise with Ericsson’s telecommunications technology.
 However, the joint venture faced various challenges and ultimately struggled to compete in the rapidly evolving mobile phone market.

-Let’s dive into the various reasons that contributed to the Sony Ericsson failure case study and the lessons business leaders can learn from it.
+Let’s dive into the various reasons that contributed to the Sony Ericsson failure case study.
+There are several lessons business leaders can learn from business failures.

 Unveiling the case study of Sony Ericsson’s failure